ArkadiuszGlab/futurum-rekrutacja/README.md

 # Project Structure

-A brief overview of the project files/folders to help developers understand the structure.
-For example:
+A brief overview of the project files/folders.

 ```
 futurum-rekrutacja/